Thanos-bits/hello-world/README.md

 # hello-world
 Practice of the Git-Hub flow.

-Hi, I am a Computer Engineering student
+Hi, I am a Computer Engineering student.